udayakumar-s/ej2-angular-docs/ej2-angular/pivotview/field-list.md

 {% previewsample "page.domainurl/code-snippet/pivot-grid/getting-started-cs76" %}

-## Search desired field

-End user can search for desired field in the field list UI by typing the field name into the search box at runtime.
-It can be enabled by setting the [`enableFieldSearching`](https://ej2.syncfusion.com/angular/documentation/api/pivotfieldlist/#enablefieldsearching) property to **true** via code-behind.

-> By default, field search option is disabled in the field list UI.

-To enable search box in the static field list UI, set the [`enableFieldSearching`](https://ej2.syncfusion.com/angular/documentation/api/pivotfieldlist/#enablefieldsearching) property  to **true** in `ejs-pivotfieldlist`.
+## Stand-alone Field List (Fixed)

+The field list can be rendered in a static position, anywhere in web page layout, like a separate component.
+To do so, you need to set [`renderMode`](https://ej2.syncfusion.com/angular/documentation/api/pivotfieldlist#rendermode) property to **Fixed** in pivot fieldlist.

+> To make field list interact with pivot table, you need to use the **updateView** and **update** methods for data source update in both field list and pivot table simultaneously.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}